mzparacha/mzparacha/README.md

-# Hi there 👋 It's Malik
+# Hi there 👋

-I'm a Full Stack Developer with over 8 years of experience in JavaScript, TypeScript, Node.js, Angular, and MERN stack.
+I'm a Full Stack Developer with over 10+ years of experience in JavaScript, TypeScript, Node.js, Angular, and MERN stack.
 I have extensive experience in CI/CD and DevOps, and I am constantly exploring new technologies to enhance my skills.

 ## About Me